• 866-376-2463

 Efficiency Maine offers tips to become more energy efficient and financial incentives (such as rebates, instant discounts, and loans) that can make upgrading to a high-efficiency system more affordable.

-Energy-Efficiency-Tips-bookletOur new Energy Efficiency Tips booklet offers a wide selection of suggestions on how to improve the energy efficiency of your home.
+Energy-Efficiency-Tips-bookletOur Energy Efficiency Tips booklet offers a wide selection of suggestions on how to improve the energy efficiency of your home.
 To download a copy click here.
 To request a printed copy, email info@efficiencymaine.com or call 866-376-2463.

-Here are some useful tips on how to save energy at home this spring and summer:
+Here are some useful tips on how to save energy at home this spring and summer.

 Use Fans